robertefreeman/FreeSearch/README.md

 **Requirements:**
 - Docker and Docker Compose
-- Google Gemini API Key
+- LLM Provider API Key (Google Gemini or OpenAI-compatible)
 - LangSmith API Key (optional, for monitoring and debugging)

 **Build and Deploy:**